Tiangong Kaiwu: Overview

 It featured detailed illustrations that were valuable for historians in understanding many early Chinese production processes.
 For example, illustrations for brick-making; one shows a kilnmaster checking the temperature of a furnace while an assistant stands by and douses the kiln to induce superficial glazing; another illustration shows a brick-maker filling a wooden mold with clay while he dresses the brick's surface with a finishing wire strung on a bow.

-As the historian Joseph Needham points out, the vast amount of accurately drawn illustrations in this encyclopedia dwarfed the amount provided in previous Chinese encyclopedias, making it a valuable written work in the history of Chinese literature.
+As historian Joseph Needham has observed, the vast amount of accurately drawn illustrations in this encyclopedia dwarfed the amount provided in previous Chinese encyclopedias, making it a valuable written work in the history of Chinese literature.

 At the same time, the Tiangong Kaiwu broke from Chinese tradition by rarely referencing previous written work.
 It is instead written in a style strongly suggestive of first-hand experience.
 In the preface to the work, Song attributed this deviation from tradition to his poverty and low standing.

-It was translated into English by etu zen sun and shiou chuan sun.
+It was translated into English by E-tu Zen Sun and Shiou-chuan Sun.